avernetti3/uLCD-clib-for-Pi/README.md

 To test UART working correctly, connect TX (GPIO_14) to RX (GPIO_15).
 I have written a short c program called UARTtest.cpp for testing.
-Compile in command line: g++ -Wall -pthread -o "UARTtest" "UARTtest.cpp" -lpigpio -lrt Run in command line: ./UARTtest
+Compile in command line: g++ -Wall -pthread -o "UARTtest" "UARTtest.cpp" -lpigpio -lrt Run in command line: sudo ./UARTtest
 You should see the letters A to Z in the command line.
 Troubleshooting: If you do not see the expected result and either see continuous running program with errors, or see program freezing without finishing, first quit the program by hitting Ctrl + C, then go into UARTtest.cpp and change the following line: char *devtty = (char *)"/dev/serial0";